 Radiation Therapy for Prostate Cancer

-Radiation therapy kills cancer cells and surrounding tissues using high-energy rays or particles.
-It can be delivered in several ways, including brachytherapy (using seeds) and external beam radiation.
-Radiation therapy for prostate cancer is best delivered by experienced radiation oncologists who work in high-volume centers of excellence.
+Radiation therapy is an effective treatment that kills prostate cancer cells by using high energy rays or particles.
+The radiation can be delivered in several ways, including brachytherapy (using seeds that are implanted in the patient’s body) and external beam radiation that projects the energy through the skin.
+Radiation therapy for prostate cancer is best delivered by experienced radiation oncologists who work in high volume centers of excellence.

-- Alone or in combination with other treatments, such as hormone deprivation, in more advanced cancers that may have spread beyond the prostate
+- Treat both early stage cancers of the prostate gland and more advanced cancers that may have spread beyond the prostate

 External Beam Radiation Therapy (EBRT)

 This is the most common type of radiation therapy, and it is painless.
 Before treatment, your radiation team will use computerized tomography (CT) scans and magnetic resonance imaging (MRI) scans to map out the location of the prostate and tumor cells.